kolkhis/tech-notes/linux/bash_cheatsheet.md

 ## Process Substitution
 `man bash; /Process Substitution`
 Process substitution allows a process's input or output to be referred to using a filename.
 It takes the form of <(list) or >(list).
 The process list is run asynchronously, and its input or output appears as a filename.
 This filename is passed as an argument to the current command as the result of the expansion.
 If the >(list) form is used, writing to the file will provide input for list.
 If the <(list) form is used, the file passed as an argument should be read to obtain the output of list.
 Process substitution is supported on systems that support named pipes (FIFOs) or the /dev/fd method of naming open files.

 ## Transforming Strings with `tr`
 Transform strings
+### Arguments
 * `-c` 	Operations apply to characters not in the given set
 * `-d` 	Delete characters
 * `-s` 	Replaces repeated characters with single occurrence
 * `-t` 	Truncates
+### Character Classes
 * `[:upper:]` 	All upper case letters
 * `[:lower:]` 	All lower case letters
 * `[:digit:]` 	All digits